 Land lines: In general, the monthly cost of an existing agency phone system (land lines) is considered to be an administrative/indirect expense.
 However, if additional CBHC funded program staff are hired by the agency, and taking phone calls is a program activity for these additional staff, any marginal cost incurred for additional phone system services for these additional staff may be included in the budget as a direct expense.
 If amounts for land lines include an allocation of a portion of the total agency cost, the total FTEs method should be used to determine the allocation.

-Cell phones: For safety purposes (in the event of an emergency and staff need to call 911), the monthly cost for voice service for cell phones may be included for direct service staff providing community based services at a maximum of \$35 per month per FTE.
+Cell phones: The monthly cost for voice service for cell phones may be included for direct service staff providing community-based services at a maximum of \$35 per month per FTE.
 List the position(s) being provided a cell phone or stipend and the cost per FTE.
 If the FTE is less than 100%, prorate the monthly cost based on the FTE percentage.
 Do not include the cost of purchasing cell phones or accessories for the cell phones.

 Internet: Describe the total cost for the office internet and how the percentage was allocated for the direct use for the program.
 Do not allocate a portion of an existing internet or wireless system.
 The total FTEs method should be used to determine the allocation.
-Include cost for air cards or data plans for laptops or tablets used in the field for positions providing community based services that document services while out in the field at a maximum cost of \$45 per month.
+Include cost for air cards or data plans for laptops or tablets used in the field for positions providing community-based services that document services while out in the field at a maximum cost of \$45 per month.
 List the positions being provided data plans or air cards.
 If the FTE is less than 100%, prorate the monthly cost based on the FTE percentage.